 - Default Risk: Not all triple net leased properties have credit tenants.
 Some may have non-credit tenants, which means that owners need to be aware of the risk that the tenant will get to a point where they can’t or won’t pay their rent.
 In such a case, the eviction process can be expensive and the market risk associated with re-leasing the space can result in a loss.

 The risks in owning a triple net leased property underscore the need to complete a significant amount of pre-investment due diligence and to actively mitigate identified risks.
+Always weigh the pros and cons of a triple net lease before committing to an investment.

 Interested In Learning More?